lume00/mapper/README.md

 - **TTL Support**: Records can have an optional time-to-live policy.
 - **Asynchronous Operations**: Built using `smol` for async operations.
 - **Customizable**: Configurable via CLI arguments.
+- **Backup Functionality**: Periodically creates backups of the database.

 ## Installation